 Everything’s bigger in Alaska, or so it seems.
-The state’s gigantic—nearly one-fifth the size of the other 49 states combined—and it’s home to Mount McKinley (aka Denali), the highest point in North America.
-Practically the only thing that’s not big in Alaska is its population: It’s the third least-populated state, with a mere 626,932 residents.
+The state is gigantic—nearly one-fifth the size of the other 49 states combined—and it’s home to Mount Denali (aka Mount McKinley), the highest point in North America.
+Practically the only thing that’s not big in Alaska is its population: It’s the third least-populated state, with a mere 739,795 residents.
 More than half of them live in the Anchorage area.

-Alaska became a territory in 1912 and didn’t join the Union until 1959, but its heritage stretches back thousands of years when Asians from Siberia crossed the Bering Strait on the Beringia “land bridge.”
+Alaska became a US territory in 1912 and joined the Union in 1959, but its heritage stretches back thousands of years, when Asians from Siberia crossed the Bering Strait on the Beringia “land bridge.”
 Their descendants include today’s Athabascan, Haida, Tlingit, Aleut and Inuit (Eskimo) peoples, who make up a seventh of Alaska’s population.
-The remainder claims a variety of heritages, particularly German, Irish, English, Norwegian, Russian and Asian.
+The remainder of the population claims a variety of heritages, particularly German, Irish, English, Norwegian, Russian and Asian.

-Alaska lacked a strong armed presence until World War II, when personnel sent to guard the Pacific coastline increased the military population from 1,000 to 35,000.
+Alaska gained a strong armed presence in World War II, when the military population jumped from 1,000 to 35,000.
 That number eventually topped 100,000, and the economy flourished.
-Many of those soldiers stayed after the war.
+Many soldiers stayed after the war.
 The 1968 discovery of the continent’s largest oil field at Prudhoe Bay sparked a “black gold rush” that further buoyed the economy.
 If your ancestors were prospectors, their nomadic behavior can present a genealogical challenge.
 Prospectors poured in and out of mining towns, following lodes and rumors of lodes.
 You’ll need to follow the same lodes and rumors in the historical record to guess where your gold-mining great-grandpa may have gone next.
 Then sift through court records, newspaper accounts of strikes and topographical maps for mentions of his name.
 Learn more miner research strategies at Finding Your Gold Rush Relative.

-That means you won’t find court records, vital records and so on at a county clerk’s office, as you would in the lower 48.
-Instead, you’ll have to learn the district-, city- or state-level office that had jurisdiction over your ancestor’s hometown when he lived there.
-Get contact information for cities and boroughs at <www.gov.state.ak.us/ltgov/elections/munis.htm>; most court records are in the Alaska State Archives <www.archives.state.ak.us>.
+That means you won’t find records at a county clerk’s office, as you would in the lower 48 states.
+Instead, you’ll have to learn the district-, city- or state-level office that had jurisdiction over an area at the particular time and place of interest.
+You can get contact information for cities and boroughs, and most court records are in the Alaska State Archives.

 Statewide birth, death and marriage registration began in 1913.
-Birth records are restricted for 100 years; marriage and death records, for 50 years.
+Birth records are restricted for 100 years; marriage and death, for 50 years.
 Request copies from the Bureau of Vital Statistics (BVS).
 You’ll also find searchable Alaska vital records indexes on FamilySearch and Ancestry.

-You can find vital information even before the state stepped in.
 Churches are an important source of pre-1900 records.
-The Library of Congress <loc.gov> translated and indexed Russian Orthodox parish records in The Alaskan Russian Church Archives.
-Microfilmed copies covering 1816 to 1936 are at the FHL, the Rasmuson Library in Fairbanks <www.uaf.edu/library>, NARA’s Pacific Alaska Region in Anchorage <archives.gov/pacific-alaska/anchorage> and BVS.
+The Library of Congress translated and indexed Russian Orthodox parish records in the Alaskan Russian Church Archives.
+Microfilm copies covering 1816 to 1936 are at the FHL, Rasmuson Library in Fairbanks and BVS.

-BVS created delayed birth certificates from church records, including data for Moravians, Episcopalians, Methodists and other more recent denominations.
-Get instructions and forms for requesting BVS records on its Web site.
-BVS has records for Catholics and Presbyterians, too, but those churches kept their own records, so you might get around restrictions by contacting your forebears’ parish.
+BVS also created delayed birth certificates from records of churches, including Moravian, Episcopalian, and Methodist.
+Follow the instructions for requesting BVS records here.
+BVS has records for Catholics and Presbyterians, but those churches kept their own records, so you might get around restrictions by contacting parish offices.

 These records also can pay big in your ancestor search:

-• Military records: Alaskans’ WWI draft registration records are on Ancestry.com, and on microfilm at NARA and the FHL.
-RootsWeb has a free partial index to them at <rootsweb.com/~rwguide/WWIdraft.html>.
-Also check Army enlistment registers for 1798 to 1914 on FHL microfilm.
-Use the Nationwide Gravesite Locator <gravelocator.cem.va.gov> to search for data on 500 military personnel and their families buried in the national cemetery at Sitka.
+Alaskans’ draft registration cards are on Ancestry, with a free index and images on FamilySearch.
+Check Army enlistment registers for 1798 to 1914 on FHL microfilm.
+Use the Nationwide Gravesite Locator to search for data on military personnel and their families buried in Alaska’s national cemeteries at Fort Richardson and Sitka.

 Holdings at Alaska’s repositories are as vast as the state itself.
 Besides maps, the Rasmuson Library has photos, manuscripts and an index to 8,000 members of the Pioneers of Alaska.
 Most materials date from the 1880s and later, but some cover earlier times.
-The state archives holds records of pioneer (nursing) home residents, WWI veterans and teachers.
-At NARA’s Pacific Alaska Region, you’ll find American Indian censuses, naturalizations and federal court records.
-More Indian documents are at the Consortium Library <lib.uaa.alaska.edu>; its microfilmed Alaska Mission Collection (also on FHL microfilm) features missionaries’ diaries, censuses and church records covering 1886 to 1955.
+The state archives holds records of pioneer (nursing) home residents, veterans and teachers.
+Indian documents are at the Consortium Library; its microfilmed Alaska Mission Collection (also on FHL microfilm) features missionaries’ diaries, censuses and church records.
 With all these resources, your Last Frontier research is headed for big success.